waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.

 ### B. Tool Development Ideas
-- **Automated Explorer Agent:** An agent that can identify the nearest reachable unseen tile and automatically generate a path to an adjacent traversable tile.
+- **Automated Explorer Tool:** A tool that can identify the nearest reachable unseen tile and automatically generate a path to an adjacent traversable tile.
 This would streamline my exploration process significantly.

 ## IV.
 Investigation & Hypothesis Log
 - **Hypothesis:** The water areas in Safari Zone West, which I can now access with SURF and my updated `pathfinder`, contain the path forward or a key item.